vechain/thorify/docs/api.md

 `PromiseEvent`(same as web3): A promise combined event emitter.
 Will be resolved when the transaction receipt is available.
 Additionally the following events are available:

-+ `transactionHash` returns `String`: Is fired right after the transaction is send and a transaction hash is available.
++ `transactionHash` returns `String`: Is fired right after the transaction is sent and a transaction hash is available.
 + `receipt` returns `TransactionReceipt Object`: Is fired when the transaction receipt is available.
 + `confirmation` returns `Number`, `TransactionReceipt Object`: Is fired for every confirmation up to the 12th confirmation.
 Receives the confirmation number as the first and the receipt as the second argument.
 Fired from confirmation 0 on, which is the block where its minded.
 + `error` returns `Error`: Is fired if an error occurs during sending.
 If a out of gas error, the second parameter is the receipt.